cici-yao/wake-and-move/README.md

 3. **AI-composed music.** The move-challenge already had a fully working procedural music engine — a 16-step sequencer synthesizing kicks, bass, and lead lines with the Web Audio API.
 Rather than always picking between five hand-written tracks, an LLM can be asked to *compose* a new one: it returns a JSON object in the exact shape the sequencer expects, which is then validated field-by-field — clamped frequency ranges, whitelisted oscillator types, checked array lengths — before it's trusted, the same way you'd treat any untrusted input from a third party.
 If it comes back malformed, or there's no key configured, the app silently keeps playing one of the built-in tracks.
 4. **The AI coach's congratulatory line.** The most decorative of the four — after each completed challenge (whichever path was used), an LLM is prompted with how it was solved and writes a one-off congratulatory line in response.

-(2), (3), and (4) are all opt-in and require the person's own API key (see the in-app Settings screen for the security tradeoffs of calling a provider directly from the browser, and why a real product would proxy this through a backend instead).
+(2), (3), and (4) are all opt-in and require the person's own API key for one of three providers (Anthropic, OpenAI, or DeepSeek — see the in-app Settings screen for the security tradeoffs of calling a provider directly from the browser, and why a real product would proxy this through a backend instead).

 ## Technical highlights

 A few decisions worth calling out beyond "it uses API X":

 - **Baking stickers into a downloadable video without a server.** There's no video-editing library or backend here — stickers are composited by drawing each video frame onto a `<canvas>` alongside the sticker positions, capturing that canvas as a live `MediaStream` via `canvas.captureStream()`, and recording *that* with a second `MediaRecorder` in real time as the clip plays through once.
 It also corrects for a subtlety: the live preview is CSS-mirrored for a natural selfie view, but the underlying decoded video frames aren't — so the canvas draw step re-applies that mirror so the downloaded file matches what was actually seen on screen.
+- **Repurposing a body-pose model as an approximate face tracker.** The "follow the face" stickers (sunglasses, disguise, crown, halo, top hat) don't use a dedicated face-landmark model — they reuse the same MoveNet detector already loaded for the move challenge, which only exposes single points for each eye and the nose (no jaw, no face outline, no rotation, and no head-top point at all — that one's extrapolated from eye spacing).
+Sticker position and scale are derived from eye-to-eye distance; this is an honest approximation, not pixel-perfect tracking, and the in-app copy says so rather than overselling it.
+Positions persist across any single frame where a face isn't detected, so a brief tracking miss doesn't make a sticker jump.

 - **Scale-invariant movement scoring** — rather than raw pixel displacement, movement is measured as average keypoint displacement *normalized by torso length* (shoulder-to-hip distance).
 Without this, the same physical movement registers as a bigger signal when close to the camera than far away, making a single threshold unusable.
 - **Frame-rate-independent progress accumulation** — progress fills based on elapsed wall-clock time (`dt`) rather than a fixed per-frame increment, with `dt` clamped to avoid a huge jump if the tab was backgrounded and `requestAnimationFrame` paused.